ryanhodson/aintcms/README.md

 - `ssh`

-This proof of concept is also designed to work with `localcms-sample-site`, so you'll need to clone that, too (the path is hardcoded as the default value in the `welcome.html` page.)
+This proof of concept is also designed to work with `localcms-sample-site`, so you'll need to clone that, too.
+This is currently a private GitHub repo designed specifically to test Ain't CMS.
+A formal (and publically accessible) example project will be released shortly.

-# Installation
+# Installation and Usage

 Clone this repository, then run the following:

     npm install
     npm start

-The second command will open LocalCMS inside of an Electron wrapper.
+The second command will open Ain't CMS inside of an Electron wrapper.

 ## Cross-Platform Support